OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/04-cornucopia.md

 ### 4.1.4 Threat Modeling and Cornucopia

-To Do: supply a couple of sentences on the Cornucopia card game, such as its status as an OWASP project and where to download or buy it.
+To Do: supply a couple of sentences on the Cornucopia card game, including its status as an OWASP project and where to download or buy it.

 #### What is pytm?